Lipids Are a Diverse Group of Hydrophobic Molecules

 • Hydrophobic tails

-In water, phospholipids spontaneously form bilayers—the foundation of all biological membranes—creating barriers between cells and their environment.
+In water, phospholipids form bilayers—the foundation of cell membranes.

 3. Steroids: The Four-Ringed Regulators

-Steroids are lipids with a carbon skeleton of four fused rings.
-They differ based on their functional groups.
+Steroids have a carbon skeleton of four fused rings with various functional groups.

 • Cholesterol is: